 A second family group meeting follows the status hearing and precedes a first permanency hearing.
 This meeting will typically occur around the fifth month that the child is in the care of CPS.

-All the steps taken by you to regain possession of your child will be gone over in this meeting.
-The goals set forth in the first meeting can be amended if necessary based on the changing needs of the child or the performance of you and your spouse in completing your service plan.
+All the steps you take to regain possession of your child will be gone over in this meeting.
+The goals outlined in the first meeting can be amended if necessary based on the changing needs of the child or the performance of you and your spouse in completing your service plan.

 Shortly before your permanency hearing, a progress report will be filed with the court outlining your progress in completing the service plan and what else is needed at this time for either the child or yourself.
-This information will be provided to you and your spouse as well so that you are able to track the progress being made in the eyes of the CPS caseworker.
+This information will be provided to you and your spouse so that you can track the progress being made in the eyes of the CPS caseworker.

 An Initial Permanency Hearing- What this means to you and your family

-Within six months after the full adversarial hearing having occurred the initial permanency hearing occurs.
-The purpose of this hearing is to have the judge take a look at how your child is doing in the care and conservatorship of CPS.
+Within six months after the full adversarial hearing, the initial permanency hearing occurs.
+The purpose of this hearing is to have the judge look at how your child is doing in the care and conservatorship of CPS.

-Your status as a parent attempting to win back conservatorship of your child will also be evaluated by the judge.
-Your attendance at family group meetings as well as performance in regard to the service plan will be the center-points of the judge’s evaluation of you.
+Your status as a parent attempting to win back the conservatorship of your child will also be evaluated by the judge.
+Your attendance at family group meetings and performance regarding the service plan will be the center-points of the judge’s evaluation of you.

-However, you can expect if you have not followed your service plan exactly as outlined for you or have missed meeting dates or otherwise been unhelpful in some regard the return of your child to your home will be unlikely.
+However, you can expect if you have not followed your service plan precisely as outlined for you or have missed meeting dates, or otherwise been unhelpful in some regard, the return of your child to your home will be unlikely.

 What you need to know once your child is placed in the custody of CPS

-Once your child is removed from your home and CPS wins temporary custody of him or her, you have the right to be notified of every hearing, status meeting or other conference related to your case.
+Once your child is removed from your home and CPS wins temporary custody of them, you have the right to be notified of every hearing, status meeting, or other conference related to your case.
 Each of the steps outlined above has to be made known to you and your spouse in advance of each one occurring.

-Your contact will be limited with your child moving forward but you can visit with him or her unless the court has ordered no visitation based on the particular circumstances of your case.
-Ultimately if you qualify to be appointed an attorney or if you hire a private attorney you will need all the help and support that you can get during this difficult time.
+Your contact will be limited with your child moving forward, but you can visit with them unless the court has ordered no visitation based on the particular circumstances of your case.
+Ultimately if you qualify to be appointed an attorney or if you hire a private attorney, you will need all the help and support that you can get during this difficult time.

 You have rights in the context of a CPS case.
 It may not seem like it, and CPS will almost certainly do nothing more to help you than they are statutorily forced to do, but you can fight to keep your child.